Potocki Palace, Lviv: Palace

 On the ground floor there are front halls for the reception of guests.
 Some widely used features as part of decoration include stucco, gilding, coloured marble, valuable breeds of wood, painting.
 From the street on the courtyard, there are the grand monumental gate with two wings decorated with a cartoon.
-For receptions in the Pototsky palace there were places for crew entrance, meeting rooms.
+For receptions in the Potocki palace there were places for crew entrance, meeting rooms.
 On the southwest side near the palace, stables with bas-reliefs of horses and services were built with unpublished red brick, allowing for access to the Ossolinski Street (now Stefanik, 7a).
 The Copernicus Palace separates the fence with the front door and guard gates.
 Tail gate opens onto the street.
 Silent.
 The total area of the palace is 3100 m².

 By 1879 there was a large city park.
 Already at the end of the 19th – early-20th centuries around the Potocki Palace, a number of multistory buildings were built, some of which went out to the front facades to the street, and the rear parts to the palace.
 Therefore, the view of the Potocki palace remained open only from the Copernicus Street.
 At the end of the 1980s, in the palace park, a mine was laid for laying underground tram tunnels, and built an unsightly annex, which now houses the Museum of Ancient Ukrainian Book Art (Copernicus Street, 15a).
 At the initiative of BG Voznycky 2010, a park of castles and defensive structures of ancient Ukraine were laid in the park near the park, in which M 1:50 layouts of defensive structures were displayed.